khoanduy/dotfiles/README.md

 :PlugInstall
 ```

-You might want to use some `neovim` plugins, in able to use them you need to install `pynvim` using `pip`.
+You might want to use some `neovim` plugins, in order to use them you need to install `pynvim` using `pip`.
 Firstly, make sure `pip` is installed:
 ```shell script
 $ python -m pip --version